How to Brew Iced Tea

 After 5 minutes, remove and discard the tea.
 Add about 2 1/2 cups (600ml) of cool water to the concentrate, to lower the temperature.
 When ready to serve, pour over ice and enjoy.

-To make any of our other black teas and herbal infusions iced, for each regular sachet, use 4 ounces of boiling water (210 degrees) and then dilute with 4 ounces of cool water.
+To make any of our other black teas and herbal infusions iced, for each regular sachet, use 4 ounces of boiling water (210 degrees), steep for 5 minutes and then dilute with 4 ounces of cool water.
 Pour tea over ice and enjoy.

 Iced Green Tea